microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 Believe it or not, *they're both doing the same thing*: printing a Fibonacci sequence up to 10.

 ✅ A Fibonacci sequence is [defined](https://en.wikipedia.org/wiki/Fibonacci_number) as a set of numbers such that each number is the sum of the two preceding ones, starting from 0 and 1.
+The first 10 numbers following the Fibonacci sequence are 0, 1, 1, 2, 3, 5, 8, 13, 21 and 34.

 ## Elements of a Program